 Antarctica21 (also referred to as ANTARCTICA XXI) is in business to help people realise their dream of visiting pristine and remote destinations, such as Antarctica among other places.
-Antarctica21 will endeavour and strive to do everything in its reasonable power to make the experience of traveling on its trips.
+Antarctica21 will endeavour and strive to do everything in its reasonable power to make the experience of traveling on its trips a positive and rewarding experience.
 To this end Antarctica21 strongly advises that all passengers carefully read these Terms and Conditions, as all rights and obligations between Antarctica21 and each passenger will be governed by these as herewith described.

 DESCRIPTION OF THE PROGRAM

 The program that Antarctica21 is offering to the participants is described in the brochure corresponding to each tour.

 The following booking terms will apply in the case of individual bookings; in the case of charters (booking of the entire tour and vessel) and groups specific booking terms can be negotiated and agreed upon by separate contract.

 – A deposit shall be paid to confirm a booking made 120 days prior to the departure date or earlier.